-Located at the junction of Jiaozhou Road and Changshou Road in Puxi, Shanghai, Amara Signature Shanghai is a mixed-use development that will comprise a 360-room hotel, retail centre and office building.
+Located at the junction of Jiaozhou Road and Changshou Road in Puxi, Shanghai, Amara Signature Shanghai is a mixed-use development that will comprise a 336-room hotel, retail centre and office building.
 Currently under construction, Amara Signature Shanghai is expected to benefit from its strategic location within the city centre and capitalise on Shanghai's renowned status as Asia's leading business and financial centre.

-Through the mixed-use development, Amara introduces convenience and variety to the Puxi region.
-The 360-room hotel offers convenience to business travellers while the retail centre, featuring many of Singapore's popular brands in food and beverages, entertainment and lifestyle, brings a variety of choices to the executives working around the area.
+Through the mixed-use development, Amara introduces refreshing extravagance and variety to the Puxi region.
+Business travellers are rejuvenated by a luxurious stay at the hotel.
+The retail centre, featuring many of Singapore's popular brands in food and beverages, entertainment and lifestyle, brings a variety of choices to the executives working around the area.
 Built to Grade A office specifications, the office building offers a conducive environment for business operations.
+Amara Signature Shanghai is scheduled to be completed by 2015.